Thank you for visiting Accident Claims. This is our Virtual Legal Assistant. To save you time, you can

 Settlements for successful pavement accident claims will include general damages to compensate for your pain and suffering and the impact the injuries have had on your quality of life.

 When a legal professional is valuing this head of your pavement trip claim, they may refer to the figures found in the Judicial College Guidelines (JCG).
 This document provides compensation guidelines for various injuries.
-Some examples of guideline payouts from the 16th edition of the JCG can be found in the table below.
+Some examples of guideline payouts from the JCG can be found in the table below.
 However, this is only to be used as guidance.
 Your compensation would depend on the unique circumstances of your case.

 It should also be noted that the top entry of this table does not appear within the JCG.